semihcihan/storeconfig/Ideas.md

 or an in app purchase might exist but maybe it doesn't have any availability and or localizations and or priceSchedule

 - filtering is available on stuff with states, like in app purchases etc
+- The familySharable field is editable only for auto-renewable subscriptions and non-consumable in-app purchases.